About This Quiz

 Shalmaneser is not a very nice guy.
 He deported an entire tribe of people in order to maintain his power and blamed the Israelites for siding with the Egyptians against his Assyrian rule.
 He carried off King Hoshea, and many of the people he deported were scattered to the winds and never seen again.

-Caiaphas is a priest who saw Jesus as a threat and plotted to get rid of him.
-As he did not have the authority to pronounce the death sentence, he handed Jesus over to Pilate, who did have that power.
+Caiaphas is a priest who saw Lord Jesus Christ as a threat and plotted to get rid of him.
+As he did not have the authority to pronounce the death sentence, he handed Lord Jesus Christ over to Pilate, who did have that power.